 - X. In accordance with ICR 56, the Contractor will notify TRC, the Project Monitor, when the area is ready for visual inspection.
 Following this notification, Bovis, LVI, ATC and TRC will perform a joint visual inspection of the work area.
 Upon successful completion of the joint inspection TRC will request a final visual inspection by the appropriate regulatory agencies. - Y. After successful completion of the visual inspection by the regulatory agencies, final clearance air tests shall be performed by the owner's third party air monitoring consultant (TRC). - Z. After confirmation of satisfactory visual inspection and clearance air sample results the work area shall be stripped of abatement protection, decons and all equipment used during abatement.
 Barriers within the shafts and between slab and spandrel around the floor in place on the lowest floor within multiple floor groups shall be maintained to serve as the upper barrier of the containment immediately below it.
 Perimeter enclosure barriers shall remain in place to protect work areas below from water intrusion.
-Except for the vertical polyethylene barrier at the top of the contaminated portion of Stairwell B, no structural barriers shall be constructed within Stairwells A and B and the enclosures around the stairwells shall remain in place on all floors. - AA.
+Except for the vertical polyethylene barrier at the top of the contaminated portion of Stairwell B, no structural barriers shall be constructed within Stairwells A and B and the enclosures around the stairwells shall remain in place on all floors.

+- AA.
 All combustible material with the exception of the perimeter enclosure shall be removed in their entirety after a work area grouping is cleared except for materials related to the stairwell enclosures. - AB.
-Based on the TRC Porous Materials Sampling Summary Results Stairwell A & B Enclosures Floor 19-8 including Joint Compound Evaluation, dated January 30, 2009, and the TRC Porous Materials Sampling Summary Results Stairwell A & B Enclosures Floor 7-2. dated February 2, 2009, Stairwell A and B enclosures have been deemed non-contaminated and will be handled and disposed of as C&D waste.
-Fireproofing inside the Stairwell A and B enclosures will be handled in accordance with an approved plan. - AC.
-Plywood and dimensional lumber comprising either barriers or shaft covers will be handled and disposed of as asbestos unless otherwise determined to be not contaminated in accordance with an approved sampling protocol.
+Based on the TRC Porous Materials Sampling Summary Results Stairwell A & B Enclosures Floor 19-8 including Joint Compound Evaluation, dated January 30, 2009, and the TRC Porous Materials Sampling Summary Results Stairwell A & B Enclosures Floor 7-2,7-2. dated February 2, 2009, Stairwell A and B enclosures have been deemed non-contaminated and will be handled and disposed of as C&D waste.
+Based on the TRC Interstitial Space Fireproofing Sampling Summary Results Stairwell A & B Enclosures Floors 15-6, dated March 4, 2009, and the TRC Interstitial Space Fireproofing Sampling Summary Results Stairwell A & B Enclosures Floors 3-1, the Mezzanine and Basement A, dated March 25, 2009, the fireproofing inside the Stairwell A and B enclosures has been deemed non-contaminated for asbestos and will be handled and disposed of as C&D waste, provided certain alternate deconstruction methods, as described in Section V.D.5 below, and ambient air monitoring, as described below, are implemented during removal to address other USEPA contaminants of potential concern specific to the fireproofing removal accordance with an approved plan.